popeindustries/buddy/README.md

 ### Modules

-Builder wraps each coffee-script/js file in a module declaration based on the file location.
+Buddy wraps each coffee-script/js file in a module declaration based on the file location.
 Dependencies (and concatenation order) are determined by the use of ***require*** statements:

 ```javascript